 Big data brings big responsibilities.
 Data is changing the way we live our lives and do business.
 Here are 10 controversial data science experiments.

 Data science is changing the game when it comes to manipulating data sets and visualizing big data.
-Knowing how to conduct a successful data science experiment is critical for businesses if they want to effectively target and understand their customers.
+Knowing how to conduct a successful data science experiment while learning data science is critical for businesses if they want to effectively target and understand their customers.

 With these experiments, comes responsibility for understanding big data ethics.

 There is so much data out in the world that many people are overwhelmed by the sheer magnitude of it.
 Also, most people have no idea how powerful that information truly is.
 Yes, data experiments have the potential to improve their lives.
 At the same time,how

 do companies not step on toes with their data usage and application?